 About Me

-I am a cognitive psychologist with extensive experience investigating cognitive processes critical to driving performance, including visual perception, attention, and memory.
+I am a cognitive psychologist working in the transportation domain.
+I have extensive experience investigating cognitive processes relevant to driving behavior, including visual perception, attention, and cognitive control.
 I have examined these issues in young and older adults as well as individuals with ADHD.
-My goal is to translate basic understandings about limitations of the human cognitive system into practical solutions for improving driving safety.
+My goal is to translate basic understandings about human cognition into practical solutions for improving driving safety.

 Download CV